This post was originally published in 2016. The details and events have been updated.

 As the research on the harmful effects of porn is growing, the links to human rights violations are stacking up.

 The porn industry is a sketchy industry to begin with, but it takes a really dangerous turn when porn involving sex trafficking victims is made and distributed globally online.
-Countless women, men, boys and girls have been kidnapped, threatened, and/or coerced into doing porn; this is, by definition, sex trafficking/slavery.
-And it happens more often than the average public would like to believe.
+Countless women, men, boys and girls have been tricked, forced, or coerced into commercial sex acts—this is, by definition, sex trafficking/slavery—and sometimes, their sexual exploitation or abuse has been recorded or photographed and the content ends up online.
+This happens more often than the average public would like to believe.

-Luckily, the man in this sleep study case has been caught, and is set to go to trial.
-His chances don’t appear to be good, as CNN also reports that Japan has an extremely high conviction rate for these types of crimes.
+Luckily, Noguchi was caught.
 But the damage has been done for these dozens of women, whose recorded rapes are circulating on the internet, categorized as “entertainment” for anyone who runs across these videos.